Lindsay Lohan: Early career and breakthrough (1989–2002)

-2003–2005: Worldwide recognition
+Rise to prominence (2003–2005)

 In 2003, Lohan starred alongside Jamie Lee Curtis in the remake of Disney's family comedy Freaky Friday, playing a mother and daughter who switch bodies and have to take on each other's roles.
 At Lohan's initiative, her character was rewritten and changed from a Goth style to be more mainstream.
 Her performance was met with significant praise.
 Critic Roger Ebert wrote that Lohan "has that Jodie Foster sort of seriousness and intent focus beneath her teenage persona."
 Freaky Friday earned Lohan the award for Breakthrough Performance at the 2004 MTV Movie Awards and, As of 2015, it remained her most commercially successful film, earning $160 million worldwide as well as an 87 percent approval rating on Rotten Tomatoes.
 Her role required her to learn how to play the guitar and to sing.
 She recorded a song for the film, "Ultimate", which was released to Radio Disney to help promote the film.
-The song peaked at number 18 on Radio Disney's Top 30.

 In 2004, Lohan had lead roles in two major motion pictures.
 The first film, Disney's teen comedy Confessions of a Teenage Drama Queen, earned a domestic box office total of $29 million, with Brandon Gray of Box Office Mojo commenting that it was "well above expectations as it was strictly for young girls."
 But the film was not met with critical acclaim.
 Robert K. Elder of the Chicago Tribune wrote that "though still a promising star, Lohan will have to do a little penance before she's forgiven for Confessions."
 Her second lead role that year, in the teen comedy Mean Girls, marked Lohan's first movie independent of Disney.
 The film was a critical and commercial success, grossing $129 million worldwide and, according to Brandon Gray, "cementing her status as the new teen movie queen."
 Mick LaSalle from the San Francisco Chronicle wrote that "Lohan is sensitive and appealing, a solid locus for audience sympathy."
 David Rooney from Variety said that "Lohan displays plenty of charm, verve and deft comic timing."
 Lohan received four awards at the 2004 Teen Choice Awards for Freaky Friday and Mean Girls, including Breakout Movie Star.
 Mean Girls also earned her two awards at the 2005 MTV Movie Awards.
 In 2021, The New Yorker critic Richard Brody placed Lohan's performance in Mean Girls at number eleven in his list of "The Best Movie Performances of the Century So Far".